yungSoftware/roblox-2016-source-code/README.md

 **To see how you can build from the source, refer to [BUILDING.md](/BUILDING.md)**<br>
 **Having any problems? you can get help at [our discord server](https://www.discord.gg/rVrYHdrbsp)**<br>
 **Want to help us?
-You can star & clone the repository, made changes and create pull requests!**
+You can star & clone the repository, made changes and create pull requests! (these will help a lot and will give us motivation)**

 # Table of Contents
 1. [Features](#features--additions)